packet-chan/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What's your favourite game brand or company?

-# List of place
+# List of brand or company
-- mamemame saisai
+- Nintendo
-- Gusto
+- Key